ropensci/rtweet/README.md

 Communicating with Twitter’s APIs relies on an internet connection, which can sometimes be inconsistent.

-If you have questions, or needs an example or want to share a [use case](https://ropensci.org/usecases/), you can post them on [rOpenSci’s discuss](https://discuss.ropensci.org/).
-Were you can [browse uses of rtweet](https://discuss.ropensci.org/tags/c/usecases/10/rtweet) too.
+If you have questions, or need an example or want to share a [use case](https://ropensci.org/usecases/), you can post them on [rOpenSci’s discuss](https://discuss.ropensci.org/).
+Where you can [browse uses of rtweet](https://discuss.ropensci.org/tags/c/usecases/10/rtweet) too.

 With that said, if you encounter an obvious bug for which there is not